Chanco: Unnamed Native

-The Native American's warning to Richard Pace is described in the Virginia Company of London's official account of the 1622 attack, but the Native American is not named.
+The Native American's warning to Richard Pace is described in the Virginia Company of London's official account of the 1622 Powhatan attack on Jamestown, but the Native American is not named.
 He is described only as a converted Native American "belonging to one Perry:"

 That the slaughter had beene vniuersall, if God had not put it into the heart of an Indian belonging to one Perry, to disclose it, who liuing in the house of one Pace, was vrged by another Indian his Brother (who came the night before and lay with him) to kill Pace, (so commanded by their King as he declared) as hee would kill Perry: telling further that by such an houre in the morning a number would come from diuers places to finish the Execution, who failed not at the time: Perries Indian rose out of his bed and reueales it to Pace, that vsed him as a Sonne: And thus the rest of the Colony that had warning giuen them, by this meanes was saued.
 Such was (God bee thanked for it) the good fruit of an Infidel conuerted to Christianity; for though three hundred and more of ours died by many of these Pagan Infidels, yet thousands of ours were saued by the means of one of them alone which was made a Christian; Blessed be God for euer, whose mercy endureth for euer; Blessed bee God whose mercy is aboue his iustice, and farre aboue all his workes: who wrought this deliuerance whereby their soules escaped euen as a Bird out of the snare of the Fowler.

 The account later makes reference to other Native Americans who warned settlers of the impending attack: